Are you interested in foreign language courses at JNU? How to apply for 2021-22 and get admission to Jawaharlal Nehru University?

 Departments offering Foreign Language Courses in JNU

 1. Centre of Arabic and African Studies (CAAS)

-Learn Arabic in Delhi in the smart way at the Centre of Arabic and African Studies.
+Learn Arabic in Delhi in a smart way at the Centre of Arabic and African Studies.

 It is a renowned center for teaching the Arabic language in India.

 CAAS offers a BA, MA, and a doctorate in Arabic language, literature, and culture.

 It offers optional courses in African Swahili.
 In addition, given India’s growing ties with Israel, JNU has also started a certificate and diploma in Hebrew.